The Sunflower Field Experience

 Sunflower Field

-Emmie just knew that she had to have some sunflower senior pictures taken when she heard they were growing at Eckert’s!
-Not only did we find beautiful sunflowers growing…
+Emmie just knew she had to have sunflower senior pictures taken the moment she heard they were blooming at Eckert’s.
+It was the perfect summer day for a trip to the farm.
+Not only did we find…

 Read More